Magnus2142/Magnus2142/README.md

 - 🔭 I’m currently working on ... studying for exams
 - 🌱 I’m currently learning ...
 Machine learning
 - 👯 I’m looking to collaborate on ...
 Whatever new projects!
 - 🤔 I’m looking for help with ...
-Sending image from a website form to database/email
+Finding a summerinternship 2021!
 - 💬 Ask me about ...
 Java or anything about Orbit NTNU
 - 😄 Pronouns: ...
 He/His